The Truth About Brad Pitt's Post-Divorce Dating Life

-Who would have imagined in the year 2018 women would be scrambling to deny reports that they were dating Brad Pitt?
+Who could have possibly imagined a time when women would be scrambling to deny reports that they were dating Brad Pitt?

-Messy, lingering divorce aside, this is Brad.
+Messy, excessively drawn-out divorce aside, this is Brad.
 Pitt.
 Six-time Oscar nominee, two-time recipient of People's Sexiest Man Alive honors, the man who stumped for everyone to have the chance to wed and raved about having children, "It's a true joy and a very profound love.
 You can write a book, you can make a movie, you can paint a painting, but having kids is the most extraordinary thing I've ever taken on."

-And yet late last week, MIT professor Neri Oxman joined a not all that short list of ladies who have emphatically denied they were ever romantically involved with the 54-year-old actor, her reasoning being that she has actually been dating hedge funder William A. Ackman for quite some time.
-And we're going to go ahead and assume the Harvard educated billionaire didn't love the idea of everyone thinking his girlfriend was being romanced by the guy from Fight Club.
+And yet most recently it was spiritual healer and jewelry designer Sat Hari Khalsa who has joined a not all that short list of ladies who have emphatically denied they were ever romantically involved with the 55-year-old actor, a source decrying a report that the friends had upgraded their platonic relationship as "entirely false."

+Sure, the pals attended the Sept.
+18 after party for his latest film, Ad Astra, but Khalsa interacted far more with a female friend than Pitt, a fellow reveler told E!
+News: "At no point during the party did there appear to be an obvious PDA or any indication that they were romantic."

 It's not like Thelma and Louise's hunk suddenly became unloveable.
-Sure, his in-limbo marital status with Angelina Jolie complicates any dating situation and the idea of becoming an instant mother figure to a brood of six may intimidate some potential paramours (see: Tiffany Haddish who joked, "I don't know if I could deal with a man that's got that many kids,") but age has been kind to the Missouri native.
+Sure, his in-limbo marital status with Angelina Jolie (a bifurcated judgment handed down in April rendered the actors officially single, but there's still more to be hashed out before the divorce is declared official) complicates any dating situation and the idea of becoming an instant mother figure to a brood of six may intimidate some potential paramours.
+(See: Tiffany Haddish who joked, "I don't know if I could deal with a man that's got that many kids.")
+But age has been kind to the Missouri native.
 His 5-foot-11 frame remains as chiseled as ever and his emotional awareness is at an all time high.
-While examining his role in the dramatic 2016 split from Jolie, 00, he embraced therapy and the art of taking responsibility for his downfalls.
+While examining his role in the dramatic 2016 split from Jolie, 44, he embraced therapy and the art of taking responsibility for his downfalls.

 So, yeah, it's not so much that the Once Upon a Time in Hollywood star is continually striking out with the opposite sex (who could resist his reportedly humble pick up line?) as he was never actually trying to date these women in the first place.

 People don't like to see their beloved screen idols floundering about alone so the question of, "Hmm...I wonder why did they split?" tends to be quickly followed by, "Who will they date next?"
 And with Pitt not yet providing an answer, fans are eager to fill in the blanks, pairing him off with any woman he chats with longer than it takes to say hi and make some off-handed comment about the weather.

 The first woman to get the next Mrs. Brad Pitt treatment was Kate Hudson.
-The coupling was pretty much sealed when the then-single actress, 39, went on Howard Stern's radio show mere days after Pitt's split and shared that while a personality is great and all, she was really looking for a man that inspired more lust than laughs.
+The coupling was pretty much sealed when the then-single actress went on Howard Stern's radio show mere days after Pitt's split and shared that while a personality is great and all, she was really looking for a man that inspired more lust than laughs.

 "You know what I really want right now?
 Honestly—I'm just gonna be honest—I want funny.
 Funny makes me happy.
 But I just want someone really hot!" she shared.
 "Like, I just want, like, a hot guy right now.
 Not quite for life, you know."